Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

-On Tuesday, Tyler O'Neill (.242 batting average in his past 10 games, with a double, a home run, a walk and two RBI) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Drey Jameson.
-First pitch is at 7:45 PM ET.
+After going 2-for-3 with a double in his most recent game, Tyler O'Neill and the St. Louis Cardinals face the Arizona Diamondbacks (who will hand the ball to Madison Bumgarner) at 1:15 PM ET on Wednesday.

-He had a one-hit showing in his last game (1-for-4) against the Diamondbacks.
+He racked up two hits (going 2-for-3 with a double) in his most recent appearance against the Diamondbacks.

 Tyler O'Neill Game Info & Props vs. the Diamondbacks